-I have the same suggestion to you guys – do not upgrade from i5-8400 to i7-9700KF in case you expect better FPS in games and your GPU is not good enough OR can be even better – upgrade your video card first.
+I have the same suggestion to you guys – do not upgrade from i5-8400 to i7-9700KF in case you expect better FPS in games and your GPU is not good enough.
+Upgrade your video card first.

 Thanks for stopping by, and checking my post!
 Check out my video (you will find a link below) and see you soon.